awslabs/graphstorm/docs/source/cli/model-training-inference/distributed/sagemaker.rst

 .. code-block:: bash

     git clone https://github.com/awslabs/graphstorm.git
-    # Change to the GraphStorm sagemaker directory
+    # Change to the GraphStorm directory
     cd graphstorm

 For the remainder of this guide we assume the starting working directory is the root